iosphere/ISHPermissionKit/README.md

 Missing support for permissions to:

 1. Remote notifications
-2. Please file an issue for missing permisions
+2. Please file an issue for missing permissions

 # How to use